andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/07-oslo_lifestyle.md

 <h4 class="article-subheader">Casually Modern</h4>
-It's not until I'm a temporary resident of Oslo for a week that I first *consciously* noticed the smell of the city.
+It's not until I'm a temporary resident of Oslo for a week that I first notice the smell of the city.

 Or more accurately, lack of smell.

-The realization occurred while waiting for an electric streetcar in the heart of downtown.
-Standing on the curb with nary a rambling automobile in sight.
+The realization occurs while waiting for an electric streetcar in the heart of downtown, standing on the curb with nary a rambling automobile in sight.
 A handful of cars are within my visual grasp, all of which are parked tranquilly on the curb, oat bags full of ancient grains distilled to an unimaginably potent liquor.

-As I'm standing on the curb observing the dearth of automobiles in one of Europe's capitals that I fulley appreciate the beautiful bouquet of Oslo city air.
+It's while I'm standing there on that street corner, observing the dearth of automobiles that I fully appreciate Oslo's olfactory opulence.
 A gaseous mixture almost wholly unblemished by the byproducts of the internal combustion engine's Otto cycle.

 When I try to think of how I would describe Oslo as compared to my expectation, *sleepy* is the first word that comes to mind.
 But it's not the right word.
 It's not *sleepy*.
 But it's also not the glinty skyscraper jungle you may come to expect of a European capital city.

 It's a low(ish) slung town sitting in a valley minding its own business.

-It's a world class 21st century city but it doesn't make a fuss about it.
-It's a city where ___.
+It's a world class city that doesn't make a fuss about it.
 It's a city where *shit just works*.

-After perusing the idea over many ales I decide on the term *casually modern*.
+After pondering the identity of the city over many ales I decide on a term I think that most pithily represents the spirit of the city: *casually modern*.

 To my surprise I'm amazed at how intimate Oslo feels.
 With a metropolitan population of 1.5 million, Oslo would slot 42nd in the US metro area population rankings, between Oklahoma City and Milwaukee.

-Which seems preposterous to me.
-While I've never really considered the population of the Oslo Metropolitan Area, I still can't believe that it's comparable to *Oklahoma City*.
+At any

-What Oklahoma City lacks in transit and density Oslo boasts in droves.
-At any point you're no more than a block or two from a subway, tramway, or bus route that can efficiently ferry you about the city.
+point you're no more than a block or two from a subway, tramway, or bus route that can efficiently ferry you about the city.
 Due to its relatively small footprint (from a quick glance at a map it seems at least